-Based on the true story of a Russian serial killer who, over many years, claimed victim to over 50 people.
-His victims were mostly under the age of 17.
+Based on the true story of a Russian serial killer who, over many years, claimed over 50 victims, mostly under the age of 17.
 In what was then a Communist state, the police investigations were hampered by bureaucracy, incompetence and those in power.
 The story is told from the viewpoint of the detective in charge of the case.
-Written by

 See more »

 The characters of Fetisov and Burakov were both real people who investigated the actual Chikatilo killings, yet their ranks and positions were changed in the movie.
 Historically, Major Mikhail Fetisov was sent from Moscow in order to investigate the killings (in the film he is already in Rostov as a Colonel heading the militia) while Victor Burakov was a civilian forensic expert (in the film he is a Police Lieutenant) assigned by Fetisov to head the investigation.
 There was no Central Committee comprised of Communist Party and KGB men above the two (this was a plot device created for the film to show Soviet bureaucratic methods) and the main reason why the case took so long was that the investigators interviewed over 150,000 people trying to narrow down who the killer could be.
 The mistaken release of Chikatilo, and the botched blood-semen test, was accurate as it occurred in the investigation.
 See more

 When Chikatilo is being berated in the factory, behind him is a red sign designating "Heros of Labor this month."
 This sign is misspelled.
 The first character on the bottom should be a Cyrillic "E" (which looks like a backwards 3) instead of a "Ye" (which looks like a Latin "E").
 See more

 He'd say something witty but he's overcome with emotion right now.

 The 1995 UK video release was cut by 37 secs by the BBFC to reduce stabbings during the murder scenes.
 See more